What They Won’t Tell You About Princeton University - The Good and the Bad

 Attending Princeton there are BIG perks, like getting to meet world-famous leaders or getting to travel to international destinations over spring break for free as part of a seminar class, among other things.

 However, something that continues to surprise me about Princeton is just how many little perks are provided for students on a daily basis, whether that's free ice cream at a popular spot close to campus or free tickets to see top Broadway shows like Hamilton.
-While the list goes on and on, some of the most notable include a completely free set up of coffee, bagels, and pastries available for students in the center of campus during the beginning of finals week.
+While the list goes on and on, some of the most notable include a completely free set up of coffee, bagels, and pastries available for students in the center of campus during the beginning of finals week (I have never heard about such treatment in any of the other Ivy League schools!)

-Similarly, when I was working on my senior thesis, a required component of the Princeton undergraduate education, my academic department provided me and all of the other seniors in my major with $10 gift cards to a local coffee shop every week!
+Similarly, when I was working on my senior thesis, a required component of the Princeton undergraduate education, my academic department provided me and all of the other seniors in my major with $10 gift cards to a local coffee shop every week - a treat to think about when applying to college and identifying your dream school!

 People Are More Collaborative Than You Would Expect